pnuu/fmiopendata/wfs.md

         * WMO code of the location for which to return data.

-## OAAS Sea Level Model Point
+## Sea Level Model Point

-OAAS forecast model provides sea level height forecast to points.
+The forecast model provides sea level height forecast to points.
 This stored query provides point data encoded in time value pair format.

 * Query ID: `fmi::forecast::sealevel::point::timevaluepair`
 * Available arguments: